MaddHatt-PM/German-Flashcards/README.md

 [ ] GuessTheTranslation game
     [-] Move away from the main file
+    [-] Display the correct version of words when incorrect [-] When comparing an answer to the player input, compare as lower case [-] Flip from German to English
+    [-] Compute {#,#,#} as a reference ID tuple to cells.
+When attempting to display, substitute out the {#} with a linked cell, or as nothing
-    [-] Display the correct version of words when incorrect [ ] When comparing an answer to the player input, compare as lower case [ ] Move helper files and "global" variables to a utility file [ ] Keep track of last ~50 incorrect words and store into file as JSON [ ] Loadable from different sessions
+[ ] Move helper files and "global" variables to a utility file [ ] Keep track of last ~50 incorrect words and store into file as JSON
+    [ ] Loadable from different sessions